 Liz is a professor of mental health at the school of healthcare at the University of Leeds.
 She is a mental health nurse by background and has an academic career spanning almost 20 years.
 Liz moved to the University of Leeds to take up a Chair in Mental Health in the School of Healthcare in September 2018 and is lead investigator on this national study (the MIMOS study) which seeks to examine how mental health needs are identified and addressed after attendance at sexual assault referral centres.
 Liz’s research interests span broadly the intersection of physical health and mental health.

 Steven is a researcher/methodology advisor and has a background in Sociology and Health Studies.
 He is based at ScHARR at the University of Sheffield, where he is a Senior Research Fellow in health services research.
 He also has a lead evaluator role in the NIHR CLAHRC for Yorkshire and Humber.
 Steven is a mixed-methods researcher, and specialises in teaching and leading complex programme evaluations.
 His role in the study is to advise on Realist Evaluation methodology.

-Gail is a mixed methods researcher in addictions research focusing on the epidemiology of substance use and its relationship with mental health, intimate partner violence (IPV), childhood abuse and sex work
+Gail is a Professor in Addictions Healthcare Research.
+She is a mixed methods researcher whose research focuses on substance use and its relationship with intimate partner violence and developing and testing integrated interventions to address these.

 Dr Rachael Hunter